Akil Baddoo Player Props: Tigers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is second in the league with a collective 9.6 strikeouts per nine innings.

-- The Blue Jays have the ninth-ranked team ERA across all league pitching staffs (3.88).
+- The Blue Jays' 3.86 team ERA ranks ninth across all MLB pitching staffs.

-- Blue Jays pitchers combine to rank 24th in baseball in home runs surrendered (116 total, 1.3 per game).
+- Blue Jays pitchers combine to surrender 116 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).

 © 2023 Data Skrive.
 All rights reserved.